kienleholdings/typescript/README.md

 ### Declaration Directory

-The compiler's declaration directory option should (in most cases) be undefined.
+The compiler's declaration directory option should (in most cases) be `undefined`.
 (`compilerOptions.declarationDir`)

 > **Why?** Most applications we write have no automatically generated declarations (see